erikstacey/Veridian/README.md

 # Veridian

 This project, which I've called Veridian for the sake of giving it a name, is a work-in-progress video game built on top of Simple DirectMedia Layer 2.
 The game itself is planned to be a building and simulation-type game set in a science fiction setting with sophisticated physics and innovative damage modelling, and my early concepts draw heavy inspiration from games like Factorio, Rimworld, and Oxygen Not Included.
-At its current stage, I'm developing the core functionality which is typically handled by a commercial game engine (e.g. game object management, rendering).
+At its current stage, I'm developing the core functionality which is typically handled by a game engine (e.g. game object management, rendering).
+I'm seeking to build an efficient, performant system which scales well to large numbers of game entities.
+Therefore, I've chosen to use an entity-component-system structure designed for efficient processing of game data through optimized utilization of the CPU cache.

 # Motivations